-However, electrical equipment that is unsafe must not be used (see regulation 149).
+However, electrical equipment that is unsafe must not be used (see clause 149).

-- (3) The person must ensure that a record of any testing carried out under subregulation (1) is kept until the electrical equipment is - (a) next tested; or - (b) permanently removed from the workplace or disposed of.
+- (3) The person must ensure that a record of any testing carried out under subclause (1) is kept until the electrical equipment is- - (a) next tested, or - (b) permanently removed from the workplace or disposed of.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (4) The record of testing - (a) must specify the following: - (i) the name of the person who carried out the testing; - (ii) the date of the testing; - (iii) the outcome of the testing; - (iv) the date on which the next testing must be carried out; and

-(b) may be in the form of a tag attached to the electrical equipment tested.
+- (a) in the case of an individual-15 penalty units, or - (b) in the case of a body corporate-70 penalty units. - (4) The record of testing- - (a) must specify the following- - (i) the name of the person who carried out the testing, - (ii) the date of the testing, - (iii) the outcome of the testing, - (iv) the date on which the next testing must be carried out, and - (b) may be in the form of a tag attached to the electrical equipment tested.

-151. Untested electrical equipment not to be used
+151 Untested electrical equipment not to be used

-A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that electrical equipment is not used if the equipment -
+A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that electrical equipment is not used if the equipment-

-- (a) is required to be tested under regulation 150; and - (b) has not been tested.
+- (a) is required to be tested under clause 150, and - (b) has not been tested.